 - Pickled mustard greens, chopped into small pieces.

 How to make pickled sour chili peppers

-- chop 10 fresh chili peppers into tiny round pieces (use a glove for this!)
+- Chop ten fresh chili peppers into tiny round pieces (use kitchen gloves for this!)

 - Add ½ cup of vinegar (white or rice vinegar)